Association for Financial Markets in Europe

 24 May 2018

-Their ask — AFME opposes the Commission's Pillar 1 approach to non-performing loans, arguing it is inadequate for the heterogenous nature of NPLs.
+Message — AFME opposes the Commission's Pillar 1 approach to non-performing loans, arguing it is inadequate for the heterogenous nature of NPLs.
 They advocate for a Pillar 2 approach that accounts for banks' specific NPL portfolios and economic environments.
 They also request alignment between the Commission's proposal and the ECB's guidance to avoid duplicative processes.123

-How it helps them — This would reduce compliance costs and avoid operational burden from running duplicative processes.45
+Why — This would reduce compliance costs and avoid operational burden from running duplicative processes.45

-Who loses — SMEs and corporate clients face higher borrowing costs and reduced lending volumes.6
+Impact — SMEs and corporate clients face higher borrowing costs and reduced lending volumes.6

 Financial industry urges deadline flexibility in shareholder rights rules